A crowd seated outdoors, a panel stands in front of them with a microphone.

 Community members arrive at the Solar Pavilion in Hess Park for the film screening.
 Photo by Elin Ljung.

-The event opened with a panel hosted by the film director, Ann Kaneko, along with Mono Lake Kutzadika’a Tribal Chair Charlotte Lange, Vice Chair Angela Eddy, and Vice Chair of the Bishop Paiute Tribe Kris Hohag.
-The panel members welcomed all to Mono Lake Kutzadika’a land and spoke powerfully about the importance of protecting this land and water.
+The event opened with a panel hosted by the film director, Ann Kaneko, along with Mono Lake Kootzaduka’a Tribal Chair Charlotte Lange, Vice Chair Angela Eddy, and Vice Chair of the Bishop Paiute Tribe Kris Hohag.
+The panel members welcomed all to Mono Lake Kootzaduka’a land and spoke powerfully about the importance of protecting this land and water.
 Charlotte reminded us how important the Tioga Inn victory was and that there will be more successes as we continue to work together.
-She also spoke about the Mono Lake Kutzadika’a fight for federal recognition, which has been an ongoing struggle for decades.
+She also spoke about the Mono Lake Kootzaduka’a fight for federal recognition, which has been an ongoing struggle for decades.

 A panel of 4 talking to seated crowd.